 Read more in detail about what arm lift surgery entails here.

-Arm lifts have a relatively short recovery time – especially in comparison to other cosmetic surgery.
+Arm lifts have a relatively short recovery time–especially in comparison to other cosmetic surgery.
 After surgery, your arms will feel stiff and tender for a few days, but many people return to work after three days.
-Gently stretching exercises will help your recovery, but sports or vigorous exercise should be avoided for six weeks.
+Gentle stretching exercises will help your recovery, but sports or vigorous exercise should be avoided for six weeks.

 Consult your chosen surgeon as to when you will be able to leave Tijuana - but in general, you shouldn't need to stay in Mexico for very long.